AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 A **Signed URL** temporarily provides access to a resource.
 Signed URLs contain user/authentication information, allowing users without credentials to access the given resource.

 PDF Services APIs supports the signed URLs of input and output files in the request body.
-Please refer to the **External Section** in Request Body of [Document Generation API](../../../apis/#tag/Document-Generation) for more details.
+Please refer to the **External Section** in Request Body of each API for more details.

 <InlineAlert slots="text"/>

-Accessing files from External Storage is presently restricted to the [Document Generation API](../../../apis/#tag/Document-Generation).
-Future releases will include the support of external storage across all PDF Services operations.
+Accessing files from External Storage is presently not supported in [Extract PDF](../../../apis/#tag/Extract-PDF) and [Split PDF](../../../apis/#tag/Split-PDF) API, as multi-output APIs are not allowed in External Storage Solution.

 ## Supported External Storage Solutions